roeegro/SwimFix/training/README.md

 - Matlab R2019a (For [Data Augmentation](#step-3---data-augmentation))

 ## Required Third-Party Repositories
-Before we get started, please run this in order to clone the required git repositories:
+Before we get started, please run this in order to clone the required third party git repositories which we will use:
 ```
 cd training
 start clone_training_repos.bat [Windows]